code-greg-42/Orbit-Oasis/README.md

 - **Resource Collection:** Gather materials from the environment.
 - **Building Structures:** Construct buildings to expand your farm and improve your living conditions.
 - **Planting Trees and Vegetation:** Plant trees and other vegetation to enhance your farm and produce resources.
+- **Food Storage:** Food can be gathered from vegetation, fish, or animals, and can be used for additional children or pets.
 - **Trading:** Sell goods and trade with villagers for currency and rare items.
 - **Items:**
   - **Tools:** Various tools for farming, mining, and building (e.g., shovel, axe, pickaxe).
   - **Crafting Materials:** Items used to craft structures and upgrades (e.g., stone, wood, metal).
   - **More coming soon...**
+- **Animals:**
+  - **Land Animals:** Various land animals will be scattered around the island, and can be caught and kept as pets, or used as food.
+Catching them uses a gun that shoots a projectile which "sucks up" the nearest animal (if within the radius)
+  - **Fish and Sea Creatures:** Available to catch to use as food or sell, catching them requires a small minigame.
+  - **Variety**: The amount of different animals and fish will depend on availability on the asset store.
+The prototype will be made with 5 each.
+- **Building Progress:** Player can sleep to speed up time and progress the buildings or vegetation.

+**Children and Pets:**

+- **Additional Children:** Additional children can be created if there is enough food in storage and space in the house.
+- **Additional Pets:** Caught animals can be turned into pets if there is enough food in storage and space in the house, or space in a fenced in yard.

 **Minigames:**

 1. **2D Spaceship Shooter:**
    - **Objective:** Destroy incoming alien ships.
    - **Controls:** WASD keys for movement, mouse for shooting.
    - **Difficulty Levels:** Easy, Medium, Hard, Insane.
+   - **Access From Main Game:** Interact with spaceship (landed in the corner of the island)

 2. **3D Space Race:**
    - **Objective:** Complete the race through an asteroid field.
    - **Controls:** WASD for movement, Shift for boost, mouse-aim for direction.
    - **Difficulty Levels:** Easy, Medium, Hard, Insane.
+   - **Access From Main Game:** Interact with spaceship (landed in the corner of the island)

 3. **2.5D Side-Scrolling Platformer:**
    - **Objective:** Navigate through obstacles to reach the mineral storage.
    - **Controls:** WASD keys for movement, spacebar for jumping.
    - **Difficulty Levels:** Easy, Medium, Hard, Insane.
+   - **Access From Main Game:** Enter Cave on Island

+4. **Fishing**
+   - **Objective:** Get the cursor to the center of the screen, against various forces
+   - **Controls:** WASD keys
+   - **Difficulty Levels:** Difficulty will depend on type of fish and type of fishing gun
+   - **Access:** Shoot gun into water on island

 **Upgrades:**

 - **Spaceship Speed:** Increase the speed of your spaceship for the race.
 - **Firepower:** Enhance the firepower of your spaceship for the shooter.
 - **Run & Jump:** Improve running speed and jump height for the platformer.
+- **Animal Catching/Fishing Gun:** Improve radius of animal catching gun, and decrease difficulty of fishing by upgrading gun.
 ---

 ## 4. Art and Sound